“Katniss has QUALITY in every conceivable category of assessment. Congratulations on a magnificent build. Aloha!”

 If the relative humidity in the immediate environment is consistently (or dramatically) below 35% or above 55%, consider keeping the instrument in a case with some kind of humidity control when you are not actively playing.
 Use a tighter range if you wish, and adjust it up or down if you know the instrument was built-in a damp or dry environment.

 You can research humidity control options online, where people discuss solutions at length.
 A word to the wise about the (in)famous “potato or apple in a baggie” approach: spoiled food in your case can be damaging and unpleasant.

 You bring the wood to (musical) life with your playing; the more you play the better.
 In turn, by listening carefully and experimenting, your technique will expand, realizing more of the instrument’s potential as well as your own.

 Mostly the change is gradual, easier for people who haven’t heard you in a while to recognize than for you.
 Don’t worry about it; focus on the music–and the joy of being able to make and share it–and the change will come naturally.
 Something will eventually bring it to your attention, and it will be a nice moment.

 “Liberating” the back

-The backs of my instruments are built to move and actively contribute to the sound if allowed to move freely.
-Try it: play with the back pressed against your body, and again with the back held away.
-Extra resonance, sustain, and yummy goodness when it’s free to move!
-A large percentage of mandolin players employ a Tone Gard for this purpose, and they are available for uke as well.
+The backs of my instruments are built to move and actively contribute to the sound if allowed to vibrate freely.
+Try it: play with the back pressed against your body–probably your normal playing position–and again with the back held away.
+Wow!–extra resonance, volume, sustain, and yummy goodness when it can vibrate.
+A large percentage of mandolin players employ a Tone Gard for this purpose, and they can be custom made for your uke as well.
 It’s best to put it on and leave it, so make sure it will fit your case.